lngarrett/hubitat-datadog/README.md

 The Datadog integration app operates as follows:

 1. Upon installation and configuration, the app subscribes to the selected device attributes and events.
-Events are sent to datadog immediately.
+2. When a subscribed event occurs, the app immediately sends the event details to Datadog as a log entry.
+The log entry includes relevant information such as the device ID, device name, event name, value, and other metadata.
-2. At the specified soft-polling interval, the app retrieves the current state of the monitored devices and attributes.
+3. At the specified soft-polling interval, the app retrieves the current state of the monitored devices and attributes.
 This is a soft poll and it does not query devices.
 The purpose of this is to provide consistency to metrics that don't change often.
-3. The app processes the device states and transforms them into a format compatible with Datadog's API.
+4. The app processes the device states and transforms them into a format compatible with Datadog's API.
-4. The app sends the formatted data as metrics to Datadog using the provided API key.
+5. The app sends the formatted data as metrics to Datadog using the provided API key.
-5. Datadog receives the metrics and stores them for monitoring, analysis, and visualization purposes.
+6. Datadog receives the metrics and stores them for monitoring, analysis, and visualization purposes.

 The app also provides options to log mode events, hub properties, and location properties, giving you a comprehensive view of your Hubitat system in Datadog.

 ## Troubleshooting

-- If the app fails to send metrics to Datadog, ensure that the API key is correctly configured and has the necessary permissions.
+- If the app fails to send metrics or logs to Datadog, ensure that the API key is correctly configured and has the necessary permissions.
 - Check the Hubitat IDE logs for any error messages or warnings related to the Datadog integration app.
 - Verify that the selected devices and attributes are compatible with the app and are reporting valid state values.